mnlipp/VM-Operator/manager.md

       config.yaml: |
         "/Manager":
           "/Controller":
-            runnerData:
+            "/Reconciler":
+              runnerDataPvc:
                 # Default is to use the default storage class
                 storageClassName: local-path
 ```

 The sample file adds a namespace (`vmop-demo`) to all resource